HackYourFuture-CPH/program/courses/Foundation/intro-to-backend/README.md

 # Intro to Backend

-Here you can find module content and assignments for the Intro to Frontend module.
+Here you can find module content and assignments for the Intro to Backend module.

 | Week | Topic                                                                                                  | Preparation                           | Homework                            | Lesson plan                           |
 | ---- | ------------------------------------------------------------------------------------------------------ | ------------------------------------- | ----------------------------------- | ------------------------------------- |